icbi-lab/infercnvpy/docs/infercnv.rst

 Computation steps
 -----------------

+The function parameters are documented at :func:`infercnvpy.tl.infercnv`.

 1. Subtract the reference gene expression from all cells.
 Since the data is in log space, this effectively computes the log fold change
-2. Clip the fold changes at -`lfc_cap` and +`lfc_cap`.
+2. Clip the fold changes at `-lfc_cap` and `+lfc_cap`.
 3. Smooth the gene expression by genomic position.
 Computes the average over a running window of length `window_size`.
 Compute only every nth window to save time & space, where n = `step`.
 4. Center the smoothed gene expression by cell, but subtracting the calculating and subtracting the median for each cell.
 5. Perform noise filtering.
 Values `< dynamic_theshold * STDDEV` are set to 0,
    where STDDEV is the standard deviation of the smoothed gene expression
 6. Smooth the final result using a median filter.

 .. _input-data: